ClimateMind/frontend-native-app/docs/continuous-deployment/ios-publishing.md

 1. Transporter
 2. Apple connect
 3. Apple developer Licence
+4. Valid Apple id

 # adding new developers to apple connect
-Once a developer account and licence has been obtained the licence holder can then proceed to login through Apple Connect https://appstoreconnect.apple.com/login
+In order to publish an app Once a developer account and licence has been obtained the licence holder can then proceed to login through Apple Connect https://appstoreconnect.apple.com/login

 Once logged in select  'users and access'.